 The relevant financial asset classification applicable to the Company is financial assets at amortized cost.

-The Company's financial assets at amortized cost are presented in the statement of financial position as Cash and Cash Equivalents, Receivables, Due from Related Parties and Utility deposits (presented as part of Other Current Assets).
+The Company's financial assets at amortized cost are presented in the statement of financial position as Cash and Cash Equivalents, Receivables and Utility deposits (presented as part of Other Current Assets).

 (ii) Impairment of Financial Assets